Minnesota drug crime defense

 A good drug defense attorney knows the types of cases, defenses, pretrial defense motions, and trial defenses and issues.
 In addition, the best drug defense attorneys have significant experience slugging it out in Minnesota courts.

 Turning things around

-He will work hard to ensure that when the police investigate or charge you, they respect your rights.
+And he will work hard to ensure that when the police investigate or charge you, they respect your rights.

 These legal rights include appropriate search and seizure, arrest and interrogation methods or police methods of gathering evidence.
 And Gallagher can stop prosecutors from using illegal evidence against you at trial.

 Criminal charges in Minnesota frequently concern marijuana, cocaine, heroin and other opiates, methamphetamine, non-prescribed prescription drugs, and others.
 And they generally claim either knowing possession or sale.

 Prosecutors charge sale crimes as felonies.

 Though most drug crime defense cases are in Minnesota state courts, some are prosecuted in federal court.
 But federal prosecutors tend to charge larger cases, harder drugs, and large drug conspiracy cases.